 Make the connection with that friend from class

 We all have “class buddies”—the friendly faces that we look forward to seeing at every lecture.
-It can be hard to move from “class buddies” to “real life buddies”.
+It can be hard to move from “class buddies” to “real-life buddies”.
 The LDOC presents the upsetting realization that you won’t be seeing your new friend as often.

 So, on the last day of class, ask them for their social media details (if you haven’t already) and, if there’s an exam coming up, make plans to study together.
-While the course may be ending, that doesn’t mean your new friendships needs to end, too!
+While the course may be ending, that doesn’t mean your new friendships need to end, too!

 Compile your notes